Skip to main content

 • With social proof: “Your Home Deserves the Best.
 Join 500+ satisfied homeowners who trust our durable, leak-proof roofing solutions.”

-• Unsubstantiated: “Choose the Best!
+• Without proof: “Choose the Best!
 Use our top roofing services for all your needs.”

-Next steps to creating impactful SEM ad campaigns
+Next steps for creating impactful SEM ad campaigns

 Search engine marketing 101, including visuals of 5 common examples